Qadriyah/would-you-rather/README.md

-# Would you Rather Project
+# Would You Rather Project

 "Would You Rather?" is a game where a user is asked a question in the form Would you rather [option A] or [option B]?
 The user can only select one answer.
 Selecting neither or both is not allowed.

+It also allows a user to submit new polling questions.
+The users enters option A and option B of the question.
+Empty questions are not allowed.
+The user can also view the scores from all members on leaderboard.

 ## Table of contents